 The problem with content

-Many business owners, either because of resource limitations, often only generate content about what they do.
+Many business owners, usually due to resource limitations, often only generate content about what they do.
 A restaurant might only write about food, a lawyer only about law.
-However, this doesn’t reflect the reality that their audiences/users have other interests as well, each of which represents a powerful opportunity to establish a connection and increase engagement.
+However, this doesn’t reflect the reality that their audiences/users have other interests, each of which represents a powerful opportunity to establish a connection and increase engagement.
 Restaurant patrons also enjoy sports; they like to garden; and they attend local events.
 The clients of a law firm enjoy going to the beach, or discovering a new restaurant.
 If a business can find a way to connect with their clients outside of their area of expertise, it provides another touch-point to stay relevant and more importantly, connected.

 Areas that represent powerful opportunities for expanded audience/user engagement might be: